Kasper886/WaveProject/EKS-Cluster/README.md

 aws eks update-kubeconfig --name clusterName --region AWS region

-  Where clusterName is name of your cluster (eks), AWS region - region of AWS (us-east-1)
+  Where the clusterName is the name of your cluster (eks), AWS region is the region of AWS (us-east-1)
 ```
 aws eks update-kubeconfig --name eks --region us-east-1
 ```